mazharz/learn-linux/src/markdown/031_user_and_group_management/index.md

----
-layout: post
-title: Chapter Thirty one - User and group management
-pathToImage: ../../pic.jpg
----

 Time to learn this.
 To be honest, this is not needed that much since most distributions have some user and group management embedded in them (sometimes, you install a program that needs some special permissions so a group is created with those permissions and your user will be part of that group so you can use that specific program properly).
 BUT here is the but: You will need to learn this if you plan to use something like arch linux (which won't do that for you), or if you install something outside your package manager, you often need to handle these manually.

-## Let's add a new user
+# Let's add a new user

 We have two commands to do so, `useradd` and `adduser`.
 Some distributions don't provide `adduser`, the reason is that `adduser` is just a front-end for the other.
 So here, we won't use it, instead we learn the more important main programs.